Data Processing Provisions Between YUDU Ltd (Licensor) And Our Customers

 Post Incident procedures

-In the event of a security breach as defined by the Data Protection Legislation or any such event that may impact on the Customer Data the Licensor will upon discovery notify the Customer without undue delay and in any event within 48 hours.
+In the event of a Security Breach as defined by the Data Protection Legislation or any such event that may impact on the Customer Data the YUDU will upon discovery notify the Customer without undue delay and in any event within 48 hours.

-The Customer and Licensor will formulate and agree a breach management plan upon notification of a breach.
+The Customer and YUDU will formulate and agree a breach management plan upon notification of a breach.

-The DPO will notify the Customer of a breach or data incident by email to the nominated Customer recipients advised by the Customer.
+The DPO will notify the Customer of a Security Breach or data incident by email to the nominated Customer recipients advised by the Customer.

 The DPO will notify the Customer within two working days of receipt of any data request or complaints regarding the processing of Customer Data from a Data Subject.